wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 Notice how Git mentions **fast-forward** during the merge.
 What this means is that all of the commits in `hotfix` were directly upstream from `master`.
 This allows Git to simply move the `master` pointer up the tree to `hotfix`.
 What you end up with looks like this.

-{% image src: /assets/branch-merge-hotfix.png alt: "Branching -- after merging hotfix" %}
+{% image path: assets/branch-merge-hotfix.png alt: "Branching -- after merging hotfix" %}

 Now let's try and merge `feature-branch` into `master`.